piyush-sharma99/piyush-sharma99/README.md

+College :
-4th Year student studying Business Information Systems at National College Of Ireland.
+First Class Honours Business Information Systems Graduate @ National College Of Ireland.

-8 months of experience as a Quality assurance Intern.
+Employment:
+Currently Working as a Software Engineer I @ LexisNexis Risk Solutions

+Hobbies:
 In my own time, I love to upskill by taking up new courses and developing the skills needed for a prosperous career in Information technology.